Cyprus president criticises bailout terms

 "The heavy burden placed on Cyprus by the restructuring of Greek debt was not taken into consideration when it was Cyprus's turn to seek help," Anastasiades said.

-Bank of Cyprus, which is assuming some of Laiki's assets, was also forced to assume Laiki's emergency liquidity assistance (ELA) liability, a funding lifeline provided from the European Central Bank.
-(Writing By Michele Kambas; editing by Ron Askew)
+Bank of Cyprus, which is assuming some of Laiki's assets, was also forced to assume Laiki's emergency liquidity assistance (ELA) liability, a funding lifeline provided from the European Central Bank. ($1 = 0.7533 euros) (Writing By Michele Kambas; editing by Ron Askew)